Reading stories at bedtime is a great part of a bedtime routine. Find out how to incorporate it and still get kids to bed on time.

 If you are not careful, this treasured part of your routine can soon take over your evening and grow into a monster you aren’t quite sure how to tame.

 The reason for this suggestion is that the child then has somewhere to go–off to bed.
-The authors say if you do storytime in bed, you might never finish because there is no where to go.
+The authors say if you do storytime in bed, you might never finish because there is nowhere to go.

-The why here is to ensure you do not have bedtime delayed significantly because you are just laying in bed reading story after story.
+The why here is to ensure you do not have bedtime significantly delayed because you are just laying in bed reading story after story.

 Now, an hour long storytime isn’t necessarily a bad thing.
 The bad thing was bedtime getting pushed back significantly because an hour was not planned on.

 We started reading stories on the couch, then going up to bed, saying prayers, singing songs, hugs and kisses, then good night.
 It was much easier to get out of the room.